 Examines evolution, composition, structure, behavior and residents of the world's oceans, and geological characteristics of their residential basins.
 Covers all aspects of oceanography.
 Required lab section includes hands-on activities, computer simulations, discussion, student presentations, and field trips.
-Cannot be taken for credit if credit received for TESC 241.

 T GEOS 243 Geography of the Physical Environment (5-6) NW